gknowles/dimapp/src/cli/README.md

 Options:
   --help    Show this message and exit.
 ```

-## How to keep Cli::parse() from doing IO
-For some applications, such as Windows services, it's important not to
-interact with the console.
-There some simple steps to stop parse() from doing
-any console IO:

-1. Don't use options (such as Arg<T>::prompt()) that explicitly it to do IO.
-2. Add your own "help" argument to override the default, you can still
-turn around and call Cli::writeHelp(ostream&) if desired.
-3. Use the two argument version of Cli::parse() so it doesn't output errors
-immediately.
-The text of any error that may have occurred during a parse is
-available via Cli::errMsg()

 ## Arguments
 Cli is used by declaring targets to receive arguments.
 Either via pointer